qlu-lab/POP-TOOLS/README.md

 We provide a [web interface](https://jmiao24.shinyapps.io/pop-gwas/) for the power and sample size calculation for ML-assisted GWAS.

 ## Version History
+[Version 1.2.0] (May 1, 2024): Added POP-GWAS for rare-variant association analysis (single-variant and Burden test).

-[Version 1.1.0] (May 1, 2024): Added quality control to remove SNPs with duplicate IDs; Added a version of the sample overlap correction; Modified scipts to accommodate the latest version of polars.
+[Version 1.1.0] (May 1, 2024): Added quality control to remove SNPs with duplicate IDs; Added a version of the sample overlap correction; Modified scripts to accommodate the latest version of Polaris.

 [Version 1.0.0] (Jan 2, 2024): Initial release.